tlhakhan/virtualmachine-builder/README.md

 file | description
 --- | ---
-`setup_env.sh` | Prompts admin for input to create a `.env` file.
+`setup_env.sh` | Prompts user for input to create a `.env` file.
 This needs to be run before building an virtual machine.
 `build.sh` | A helper script used to build virtual machines.
 `get_packer.sh` | A helper script to install the latest Packer on an Ubuntu control machine.